RobertLowrey/RobertLowrey.github.io/README.md

 # CS499 Computer Science Capstone Overview

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  Hello!
-My name is Robert Lowrey (he/him), and I am a Dean’s List student majoring in Computer Science at Southern New Hampshire University.
-In this e-portfolio I will cover an artifact that has been enhanced in three categories, Software Design and Engineering, Algorithms and Data Structures, and Databases.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My name is Robert Lowrey (he/him), and I am a Dean’s List student majoring in Computer Science at Southern New Hampshire University.
+In this ePortfolio I will cover an artifact that has been enhanced in three categories, Software Design and Engineering, Algorithms and Data Structures, and Databases.
 In my studies, I have developed a strong foundation that allows me to apply theoretical concepts to practical challenges.
 I am excited to showcase this artifact and demonstrate how it has prepared me for advanced applications and future endeavors in the field of computer science.

 ## Table of Contents
 1. Professional Self-Assessment
 2. Code Review
+3. Original Java Artifact
+4. Enhancement Plan
-3. Category One: Software Design and Engineering
+5. Category One: Software Design and Engineering
-4. Category Two: Algorithms and Data Structure
+6. Category Two: Algorithms and Data Structure
-5. Category Three: Databases
+7. Category Three: Databases

 ### Professional Self-Assessment